-Located in the Phail Wynn, Jr. Student Services Center, room 1302, the Testing Center offers a variety of student assessment services.
-Information on TEAS, computer competency, and Pearson Vue exams can be accessed using the links in the sidebar.
+Located in the Phail Wynn, Jr. Student Services Center (Building 10), room 1302, the Testing Center offers a variety of student assessment services.
+Information on TEAS V, computer competency, and Pearson Vue exams can be accessed using the links in the sidebar.
 All new students should carefully review the placement information below.

 New Student Placement Testing

 Most curriculum classes at Durham Tech require college-level skills in reading, writing, and math.
 If you have not successfully completed college courses in these areas, have not demonstrated college-level skills based upon your SAT or ACT scores (see course placement chart), or plan to enroll in a health technologies program, you should take the placement test to determine which classes you'll need to take in your first semester, regardless of previously completed coursework.

 At Durham Tech, we offer the NC DAP placement tests.
 The math, reading, and revising portion of the test are not timed.
 The essay portion of the test is timed at 90 minutes.
 You may take the math portion separate from the essay/reading/revising test.
 There is no fee to take any portion of the test.
 Your scores will be shared with your academic advisor, who will assist you with academic planning and course selection.

 It is critical that you take time to prepare for the placement test.
 Studying for the test will allow you to achieve your best score as well as save time and money with the highest possible course placement.

-If special accommodations are required due to functional limitations from a disability, contact Disability Services at 919-536-7207, ext.
-1400 or visit the Wynn Student Center, room 1209 for more information.
+If special accommodations are required due to functional limitations from a disability, contact Disability Services at 919-536-7208, ext.
+1409 or visit the Wynn Student Center (Building 10), room 1209 for more information.

 Please note the following guidelines prior to your arrival at the Testing Center: